mgama1/mgama1.github.io/_posts/2024-02-24-color_palette.md

 </body>
 </html>
-so is this the only way?do i have to use machine learning to do this? well no, this is just the fun way, for example you can do it programmatically with a couple of line codes just sort the colors by hue, then take the mean of every 1/k of the sorted pixels of course now the computationally expensive part is sorting the whole w*h pixels list
+so is this the only way?do i have to use machine learning to do this? well no, this is just the fun way, for example you can do it programmatically with a couple of lines of code.

+just sort the colors by hue, then take the mean of every 1/k of the sorted pixels.

+of course now the computationally expensive part is sorting the whole w*h pixels list

 ```python